cs1302uga/cs1302-hw-savable/README.md

 1. Generate the API documentation website for all of the code in the `cs1302` package.
 Host the documentation on Odin using `cs1302-hw-savable-doc` as the name of your symbolic link.

+   * Note the URL to your website.
+You will add it to your submission file at the end of the assignment.
+Also, remember not to move your `cs1302-hw-savable` folder until after the assignment has been graded.
+We need to access the `doc` folder from the website URL.

 1. Take a minute to reflect on what you did in this homework assignment.
 You were able to modify a method called `writeToFile` that was originally designed to